tensorflow/runtime/documents/async_value.md

 [`UsedBy` records](binary_executable_format.md#kernel-definition) for each kernel's result.
 These records direct the executor to downstream kernels that depend on the produced value.
-In the example above, `%x` has one `UsedBy` record for `hex.add.i32`, because `hex.add.i32` depends on `%x`.
+In the example above, `%x` has one `UsedBy` record for `tfrt.add.i32`, because `tfrt.add.i32` depends on `%x`.
 After running a kernel, the executor drops one ref every time a register is used.
-So in the example above, after executing `hex.constant.i32`, `%x`'s refcount drops to 3.
+So in the example above, after executing `tfrt.constant.i32`, `%x`'s refcount drops to 3.
-And after executing `hex.add.i32`, `%x`'s refcount drops to 1.
+And after executing `tfrt.add.i32`, `%x`'s refcount drops to 1.

-Note: *`hex.return` is not a kernel*.
-In the example above, `%x` does *not* have a `UsedBy` record for `hex.return`.
-Registers passed to `hex.return` are counted in `user_count`, but do not have `UsedBy` records.
-This effectively gives each return value an extra ref, because `user_count` always adds a ref for `hex.return`, but there is no corresponding `DropRef`, because there is no kernel to execute for `hex.return`.
-The executor uses this trick to transfer "+1" return values to the executor's caller: in the example above, note how `%x` conveniently has a refcount of 1 after `hex.add.i32` executes, so the executor does not need to adjust the returned value's refcount.
+Note: *`tfrt.return` is not a kernel*.
+In the example above, `%x` does *not* have a `UsedBy` record for `tfrt.return`.
+Registers passed to `tfrt.return` are counted in `user_count`, but do not have `UsedBy` records.
+This effectively gives each return value an extra ref, because `user_count` always adds a ref for `tfrt.return`, but there is no corresponding `DropRef`, because there is no kernel to execute for `tfrt.return`.
+The executor uses this trick to transfer "+1" return values to the executor's caller: in the example above, note how `%x` conveniently has a refcount of 1 after `tfrt.add.i32` executes, so the executor does not need to adjust the returned value's refcount.

 #### Setting a register counts as a use